JennieNguyenAtos/api0.5/AP-466-sprint-5.md

 ![Logs Router Image](https://cloud.google.com/logging/docs/images/logs-router-image.png)

 Exporting involves writing a filter that selects the log entries you want to export, and choosing a destination (such asn Pub/Sub: JSON messages delivered to Pub/Sub topics.
 Supports third party integrations such as Splunk, with Logging).
 The filter and destinations are held in an object called a sink.
 Sinks can be created in Google Cloud project, organizations, folders, and billing accounts.
-Link to sink propertiies and terminology: https://cloud.google.com/logging/docs/export#sink-terms
+[Link to sink propertiies and terminology](https://cloud.google.com/logging/docs/export#sink-terms)

 How sinks work: Every time a log entry arrives in a project, folder, billing account, or organization resource, Logging compares the log entry to the sinks in that resource.
 Each sink whose filter matches the log entry writes a copy of the log entry to the sink's export destination.